What is a pine64?

 Or how to google until it works

 Just like the Raspberry Pi, the pine64 can't drive enough power to the usb ports to power an external hard drive.
 At least the hard drives that don't have their own power supply.
 To fix this I got a usb hub from Amazon that is powered.
 This gave me more ports and allows me to power external hard drives.
-After plugging in the hub and the hard drive it still wasn't showing up when I ran fdisk -l.
-To make it show up I had to restart the pine64.
-After being able to mount it I wanted to make it mount on start up.
+After plugging in the hub and the hard drive it still wasn't showing up when I ran fdisk -l

 To make the drive auto mount I just need to add it to the fstab.
 Since the drive could change from /dev/sda to /dev/sdb anytime the pine64 boots I want a more definitive way to identify the drive.
-I did this by using ls /dev/disk/by-id/ then using that path in the fstab.
-After adding that to the fstab this is what it looked like.
+I did this by using ls /dev/disk/by-id/

-After adding the drive to the fstab I needed to check that it was properly configured.
-You can do this by restarting the whole machine or by just running sudo mount -a.
+.
 Once the drive is in place you now have to set up the system so that your Mac knows it can use it for time machine backups.
 First step is to install a bunch of dependencies.
 Just copy and paste this to apt-get all the different libraries.

 The last think you will need is netatalk.
 This isn't available easily through apt-get, but I found cloning and installing this one from github worked.
 Just run the following commands.